 1. Change Your Attitude

 Have you ever heard the phrase: “Attitude is everything?”
 Well, it turns out that there’s some scientific evidence to back up this old adage.

 A research project at Stanford University found that when young students had a positive attitude toward math, it improved their ability to solve problems.
 They also demonstrated better memory retention for the subject matter.
-Lang Chen, who was the lead author on the study, noted that the researchers were surprised by just how much of an impact a positive attitude had on performance.
+Lang Chen, who was the lead author of the study, noted that the researchers were surprised by just how much of an impact a positive attitude had on performance.

-While this study may have been performed on 10 year-olds, there’s no reason to assume that it wouldn’t translate well to professionals.
-A positive attitude improves interpersonal relationships, so you might find yourself getting along better with colleagues, supervisors and clients.
+While this study may have been performed on 10-year-olds, there’s no reason to assume that it wouldn’t translate well to professionals.
+A positive attitude improves interpersonal relationships, so you might find yourself getting along better with colleagues, supervisors, and clients.
 Your “can do” spirit will improve the atmosphere around the office too.

 Plus, positive people tend to engage better with tasks, and you may find that your ability to meet deadlines improves.
 Whenever you notice negative thoughts, try to turn them into positive ones to reframe your attitude.

 In recent years, many employers have reduced the size of their workforce without adjusting their expectations regarding productivity.
 The result is that the remaining employees are expected to do more with less assistance from colleagues and subordinates.

 Effective time management skills are critical, but it requires time to change the way you relate to the hours and minutes that make up your day.
 It is essential to critically examine the behaviors that you engage in that waste your time, according to researchers Edwin Arnold, Ph.D. and Marcia Pulich, Ph.D. if you want to improve your productivity and manage time better.